 12. Metoffice.gov.uk: February & March 2018 – snow

 13. Metoffice.gov.uk: March 2018 – statistics

-15. Accuweather.com: North atlantic cold blob could affect Gulf Stream weather in eastern Europe and US
+15. Accuweather.com: North Atlantic cold blob could affect Gulf Stream weather in eastern Europe and the US

 16. Insideclimatenews.org: Cold weather polar vortex jet stream explained global warming arctic ice climate change